Food

 hygiene constitutes a basic necessity of Good Manufacturing/Agricultural

-HACCP), as well being as a component of all GFSI-benchmarked food safety
+Practices and the development of Hazard Analysis Critical Control Point (HACCP), as well being as a component of all GFSI-benchmarked food safety

 Government, industry and consumers all play a role in safe sanitation and food